 Certain grass varieties are best laid in late fall and early winter.

 Cool-season grasses like Kentucky Bluegrass, Rye and Fescue are best laid in fall.
-The ideal installation time for cool season turf is between September and November.
+Therefore, the ideal installation time for cool-season turf is between September and November.

-Warm-season grasses like St. Augustine, Zoysia, Bermuda, and Centipede can be laid all year.
-They are usually grown in southern states and warmer regions with few winter freezes.
+Warm-season grasses like St. Augustine, Zoysia, Bermuda, and Centipede can be laid all year; Because they are usually grown in southern states and warmer regions with few winter freezes.